Hands, feet and nails

 Psoriasis on the hands and feet can lead to cracking, blisters and swelling.
 There are several treatments that can help psoriasis in these areas.
 A few lifestyle changes also can ease the discomfort of hand, feet and nail psoriasis.

 Traditional topical treatment of palm and sole psoriasis includes tar, salicylic acid and corticosteroids.
-Combinations of these three agents may work better than using each individually.
-Moisturizers, mild soaps and soap substitutes also can help.
+Combinations of these three may work better for you than using each individually.
+Moisturizers, mild soaps and soap substitutes are also good over-the-counter alternatives.

 Calcipotriene can also effectively treat psoriasis on hands and feet.
-Wear cotton gloves so the medicine doesn't get on sensitive skin sites, such as the face or skin folds.
+You should wear cotton gloves so the medicine doesn't get on sensitive skin sites, such as the face or skin folds.
 A regimen alternating calcipotriene and potent topical corticosteroids may be helpful.

 If topical medications do not work, your doctor may recommend methotrexate, cyclosporine or Soriatane (acitretin).
 Methotrexate can clear many cases of palm and sole psoriasis within four to six weeks.